EX Moderator – PVE UK Server

 - Accuracy 45% 45%

 Purple Jord is one of our moderators for our 7 Days To Die Servers, specifically the UK PVE server.

-It is hands down the best group of friendly players I have ever met on any game.
-So I am going to finish this off by saying your guys and gals rock.
+It is hands down the best group of friendly players I have ever met in any game.
+So I will finish this by saying your guys and gals rock.
 Keep on being awesome!